 Very reliable.
 The system has a one-year warranty.
+The oldest system is over 20 years old.
 Modular construction makes it easy to change out any component that fails.
 We stock all components.
-The oldest system is over eight years old and still making its owner richer and happy.

 26. Can I talk to a CONVAC user?

 Yes.
-Over 75 CONVAC installations confirm the remarkable effectiveness of this system.
+Over 150 CONVAC installations confirm the remarkable effectiveness of this system.
 Several repeat customers populate our owner’s list.
 We will be happy to furnish references.
-A lot of CONVAC owners like to brag about the wisdom of the decision they made when they decided to buy a CONVAC system for their dredge.
+A lot of CONVAC owners are pleased with the decision they made when they decided to buy a CONVAC system for their dredge.

 27. What operating conditions have to be present in order to benefit from using the CONVAC system?